Working with partners across Scotland to improve numeracy skills

 Maths Anxiety/ Number Confidence Workshops

 Our Maths Anxiety workshops help raise awareness of maths anxiety, whether it’s in the workplace, learning environments or the home.
-We look at how maths anxiety might affect work, learning and day-to-day life, exploring the possible causes of maths anxiety before going on to explore simple steps we can take to address maths anxiety in ourselves and others.
+We look at the possible causes of maths anxiety and explore simple steps we can take to address maths anxiety.

 Budgeting Courses